11 Myocardial Ischemia and Infarction

 Three diagrams illustrating different types of ST segment depression.
 The first diagram shows upsloping ST depression, the second shows downsloping ST depression, and the third shows horizontal ST depression.

-Figure X. Different morphologies of ST segment depression displayed on EKG tracings, including examples of normal, upsloping, horizontal, and downsloping patterns.
+Figure 11.4 Different morphologies of ST segment depression displayed on EKG tracings, including examples of normal, upsloping, horizontal, and downsloping patterns.
 ST depression is a critical indicator of myocardial ischemia.
 Upsloping ST depression can often be seen during exercise stress tests and might not always indicate severe ischemia.
 However, downsloping and horizontal ST depressions are more concerning, often signifying more severe ischemia or even an evolving infarction.
 [1]

 Six QRS complexes from different EKG strips showing different morphologies of ST depression associated with myocardial ischemia.
 The morphologies vary in shape, amplitude, and duration of the ST segment depression.